isomerpages/mlaw-corp/_about-us/contact-us.md

 </ul>
 <p>If you are unable to get through to us via the live chat, please use our
-enquiry form at <a href="https://go.gov.sg/contactminlaw" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/contactminlaw</a> or call us at 1800-225 5529.
-Kindly note that airtime charges apply for mobile calls made to “1800” service lines.
+enquiry form at <a href="https://go.gov.sg/contactminlaw" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/contactminlaw</a> or call us at 1800 2255 529.
+Kindly note that airtime charges may apply for mobile calls made to 1800 local toll free numbers.
 <br>
 <br><a href="https://static.zdassets.com/web_widget/latest/liveChat.html?v=10#key=flexanswer1659.zendesk.com&amp;title=MinLaw%20Live%20Chat" rel="noopener noreferrer nofollow" target="_blank">Chat with us</a>
 <br>